LWB Medical Care Program

 - Orthopedic care and evaluation

 LWB holds medical exchanges between doctors and surgeons in the United States and physicians and hospitals in the countries where we work.
-Our first ever cardiac exchange trip is being held in May 2018 in Anhui, China.
-In 2017 our cleft exchange trip was held in Phnom Penh, Cambodia.
+Our first ever cardiac exchange trip was held in May 2018 in Anhui Province, China, and our most recent cleft exchange trip was held in Gansu Province, China.
+Numerous cleft exchange trips have been held over the years, helping hundreds of children receive needed cleft lip and palate surgeries.